 Table of Contents

-Below was my HTTP triggered Azure Function code
+Below is my HTTP-triggered Azure Function code

 public static class Function1